prasadhonrao/devcamper/README.md

 └── README.md         # Project documentation
 ```

+## Setup Instructions

+For detailed setup instructions, please refer to the [SETUP.md](SETUP.md) file.

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please see the [CONTRIBUTING](CONTRiBUTING.md) file for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.